gwlucastrig/Tinfour/README.md

 Depending on your setup, you may be able to invoke the viewer by simply navigating to your copy of the Tinfour "dist" folder and double clicking the TinfourViewer jar ("Java Archive") file.
-For Windows users, there is also a run.sh script in the main software distribution.
+For Windows users, there is also a run.bat script in the main software distribution.
 On all systems, you can invoke the viewer from a command window by using the following:
 ```
      java -Xmx1500m -jar TinfourViewer-1.0.jar